Samuel Goldwyn

-Samuel Goldwyn (/ˈgoʊldwɪn/ GOHLD-win; born Szmuel Gelbfisz; שמואל געלבפֿיש; July 1879 – January 31, 1974) was a Polish-born American film producer and pioneer in the American film industry, who produced the United States's first major motion picture.
+Samuel Goldwyn (/ˈgoʊldwɪn/ GOHLD-win; born Szmuel Gelbfisz; שמואל געלבפֿיש; July 1879 or 1882 – January 31, 1974) was a Polish-born American film producer and pioneer in the American film industry, who produced the United States's first major motion picture.
 He was best known for being the founding contributor and executive of several motion picture studios.
 He was awarded the Golden Globe Cecil B. DeMille Award (1973), the Irving G. Thalberg Memorial Award (1947), and the Jean Hersholt Humanitarian Award (1958).

 Early life

-Goldwyn was likely born in July 1879, although he claimed his birthday to be August 27, 1882.
-At the time, most Jews fabricated their ages to prevent future conscription for the Russian Empire.
-He was born as Szmuel Gelbfisz in Warsaw to Hasidic Jewish parents, Aaron Dawid Gelbfisz, a peddler, and Hanna Frymet.
+Goldwyn was born as Szmuel Gelbfisz in Warsaw to Hasidic Jewish parents, Aaron Dawid Gelbfisz, a peddler, and Hanna Frymet.
+He was likely born in July 1879, although he claimed his birthday to be August 27, 1882.
+At the time, most Jews fabricated their ages to prevent future conscription for the Imperial Russian Army.

-He left Warsaw penniless after his father's death and made his way to Hamburg.
+He left Congress Poland penniless after his father's death and made his way from Warsaw to Hamburg.
 There he stayed with acquaintances of his family where he trained as a glove maker.
 On November 26, 1898, Gelbfisz left Hamburg for Birmingham, England, where he remained with relatives for six weeks under the name Samuel Goldfish.
 On January 4, 1899, he sailed from Liverpool, arrived in Philadelphia on January 19, and went to New York.
-He found work upstate in Gloversville, New York in the bustling glove business.
+He found work upstate in Gloversville, New York, in the bustling glove business.
 Soon, his marketing skills made him a very successful salesman at the Elite Glove Company.
 After four years as vice-president of sales, he moved to New York City and settled at 10 West 61st Street.